 When you go through deep waters, I will be with you.
 When you go through rivers of difficulty, you will not drown.
 When you walk through the fire of oppression, you will not be burned up; the flames will not consume you.
 For I am the LORD, your God, the Holy One of Israel, your Savior.

 I respect those of you who know what you believe and why you believe it, even if you completely disagree with me.
-At least I can have a conversation with someone like that (see the comments section of The Dog Ate My Jesus! for a great example).
+At least I can have a conversation with someone like that.

 But I have a real hard time understanding how people can go for so long with such a superficial, unexamined belief about ultimate meaning.
 Is it a product of the steady fatalism of our scientific age, in which we are just collections of matter that came from nothing and have no purpose except whatever we make up?
 Is it a reaction to fanatics and zealots who make us want to avoid any serious beliefs for fear we might turn into one of them?

 It certainly is easier to have a casual spirituality, that’s for sure.
 How could it not be?
 But a god you make up yourself is worse than worthless.
 It cannot save you when your life begins to fall apart.
-A god you build with your own hands can do absolutely nothing to comfort you when your husband leaves you, or when you lose your job or get the bad news from the doctor.
+A god you’ve created in your own mind can do absolutely nothing to comfort you when your husband leaves you or when you lose your job or get the bad news from the doctor.
 Or when a gunman opens fire on you at the movies.
 A god you have to nail down to keep from falling over can’t empower you to face your addiction, or your greed or your bitterness or your arrogance.
 These are exactly the times when you NEED a Strong God who stands on His own.

 Do you really want to entrust the care of your eternal spirit, of what makes you you, to a cafeteria-god that you hand-picked and chose yourself?
-I hope the answer is no, but even if you do want that kind of god—you’re kinda out of luck.
+I hope the answer is no, but even if you do—you’re kinda out of luck.
 God IS.
-We don’t get to create our own custom god like we create an orc in World of Warcraft.
+You don’t get to make your own custom god like you’re creating an character in World of Warcraft.

-Secondly, I urge you to borrow or purchase any of the books linked just to the left of this column.
+Secondly, I urge you to borrow or purchase any of the books I recommend on this blog.
 I don’t care if you buy them through this site or not, just get one and start reading it.
 Or read through my series on why I personally follow and worship Jesus.

 I can guarantee you that if you attempt to find the living God who’s really there, He’ll meet you.
 He’ll reveal himself as the Strong God Who IS.
 He’ll challenge you and some of your deeply-held beliefs.
 But more importantly, He’ll accept you.
 He’ll tell you that you belong here, that you have a valuable place in this world and an important place in his family that no one else can fill.

-And when things get really bad for you in this world, as they invariably will, you won’t have to prop him up with nails to keep him standing.
+And when things get really bad for you in this world, as they invariably will, you won’t have to nail down the real God to keep him from falling over.

-You see, Jesus already did that to himself.
+You see, God already did that to himself.

-But it wasn't to keep him from falling over…it was to keep you.
+But it wasn’t to keep himself standing…it was to keep you.